Eastern Kentucky farms may be eligible to receive money for energy projects from the Governor’s Office of Agricultural Policy.

 The Governor’s Office of Agricultural Policy’s On-Farm Energy Efficiency Incentives Program provides incentives for Kentucky farm families to increase the energy efficiency of existing equipment or facilities.

-For example, in 2015, Lazy Eight Stock Farm in Garrard County received over $23,000 for a wood fired boiler with $10,000 from the On-Farm Energy Efficiency Program and the remainder from the USDA’s Rural Energy for America Program.
+For example, Lazy Eight Stock Farm in Garrard County received over $23,000 in 2015 for a wood fired boiler with $10,000 from the On-Farm Energy Efficiency Program and the remainder from the USDA’s Rural Energy for America Program.
 As a result, they are saving an estimated $3,160 per year in avoided energy use.
 The Mountain Association worked with them to complete their required third-party energy audit, and assist them in packaging their applications.
 In 2019, we again worked with Lazy Eight, as well as Southdown Farm, a maple syrup producer in Letcher County, on successful On-Farm applications for solar.
 Each was granted $10,000 plus $150 to cover energy audits.
 In 2020, we worked with Four Petal Farm in Floyd County to receive GOAP funding.

 Some examples of eligible reimbursements include: